ArsalanSahab/KoopBeck_QAP_EV/README.md

         1. First Line = size of array , i.e = 12 -> two 12x12 arrays
         2. The First Matrix/Array represents the Manhattan Distances Between n = 12 Locations.
-        3. The Second Matrix/Array represents the FLOW or ASSIGMENT COST of n = 12 Resources/Facilities.
+        3. The Second Matrix/Array represents the FLOW or ASSIGNMENT COST of n = 12 Resources/Facilities.